guilhermepo2/blog/_posts/2018-07-15-a-better-random-alternative.markdown

 date: 2018-07-15 21:37:20 -0300
 description: Having problems with bad randomness?
 Check this out!
 img: dice-roll.jpg
-tags: [Gameplay Programming Unity, Game Development]
+tags: [Gameplay Programming, Unity, Game Development]
 ---

 First thing, I saw about this method first on this [blog post](https://newarteest.wordpress.com/2017/11/25/some-useful-scripts/) - But it talks about more things than just the randomness, so I decided to write this blog post as I was having troubles with random generated stuff.